kpowala/wno-project/README.md

 # wno-project
-[wno] [p] sprawdzanie sterowalności i obserwowalności układu liniowego z podaną transmitancją
+[pl] sprawdzanie sterowalności i obserwowalności układu liniowego z podaną transmitancją [eng] checking the controllability and observability of a linear system with a given transmittance